ray-project/ray/doc/source/ray-core/actors/named-actors.rst

 .. note::

-     Named actors are only accessible in the same namespace.
+     Named actors are scoped by namespace.
+If no namespace is assigned, they will be placed in an anonymous namespace by default.

 .. tabbed:: Python